luvit/luvi/README.md

 git clone --recursive https://github.com/luvit/luvi.git
 ```

+> [!IMPORTANT]
+> If you're on windows, for all following steps you will need to be in a [Visual Studio Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).
+>
+> You will need to replace `make` with `nmake` in the following commands.

-Then run the makefile inside it.
-(Note this assumes you have cmake in your path.)
+Then enter the directory and run the makefile inside it, which will assume you have all the dependencies installed,
-If you're on windows, there is a `make.bat` file that works mostly like the unix
-`Makefile`.
+primarily CMake.

-Prior to building the `luvi` binary you must configure the version of `luvi`
-that you want to build.
-Currently there are three versions:
+Prior to building luvi you must configure the version of luvi that you want to build.
+Currently there are two versions:

-- tiny: only the necessities; omits OpenSSL, LPeg, and lrexlib
+- `tiny`: only the necessities, includes only Lua, Libuv, miniz, and minimal luvi modules.
-- regular: the normal luvit experience; includes OpenSSL, lpeg and lrexlib
+- `regular`: the normal luvit experience, includes OpenSSL, LPeg, and lrexlib.
-- regular-asm: includes OpenSSL's ASM optimizations

 ```sh
 cd luvi